Isotropix/r2c/docs/index.md

 ## The Redshift example

-The R2C library provides a working example of a Redshift integration, found in the `module.redshift.base` directory.
+The R2C library provides a working example of a Redshift integration, found in the `module.redshift` directory.

 The Redshift integration consists of a *LayerRedshift* which serves as a render scene hub that defines 5 attributes/inputs:
 - A *Camera* where users set the render viewpoint.